CodeKissed/Behind-The-Cards/README.md

 ## 🚨 Fraud Case Example

-Two top spenders conducted high-value transactions in **distant geographic locations within a short time window**—an unlikely scenario for a single legitimate user.
+Two top spenders conducted transactions in **distant geographic locations within a short time window**—an unlikely scenario for a single legitimate user.
 These cases may warrant review by a fraud risk team.

 ---